tenmo2003/WizardAdventure/README.md

   -SDL2-2.0.20

-If there's any bugs, it should be due to your installation.
+If there's any bugs, it should be due to your installation, or it is just me forgetting to commit changes.